Facebook

 • Versatile — can be used for varying ages.

-• Slim design, which fits easily through most doorways.
+• Slim design that fits through most doorways.

 • Generally easy to fold.